reconhub/argus/README.md

 `export ARGUS_DATA_API_USER_NAME="" ARGUS_DATA_API_PASSWORD="" ARGUS_DATA_API_LOCALE="en" ARGUS_CHROME_DOWNLOAD_DIR="[PROJECT_DIRECTORY]/src/assets" ARGUS_DASHBOARD_LOCALE="en"`

+`*_API_*` - are data API related settings `ARGUS_CHROME_DOWNLOAD_DIR` - is the location where svg plots are saved `ARGUS_DASHBOARD_LOCALE` - is the language of the reports.
+This needs to correspond to column names in the `src/translations/translations.csv`.
+Use "en" to translate to English.

 **To run the workflow:**
 `Rscript src/master.R`

-`api_*` - are data API related settings `chrome_download_dir` - is the location where svg plots are saved `locale` - is the language of the reports.
-This needs to correspond to column names in the `src/translations/translations.csv`.
-Use "en" to translate to English.

 ### Master script steps: